-- (1) The following substances can be environmental contaminants in that they are endogenous to the horse or that they can arise from plants traditionally grazed or harvested as equine feed or are present in equine feed because of contamination during the cultivation, processing, treatment, storage or transportation phases: - (2) The following drugs are recognized as substances of human use and addiction and which could be found in the horse due to its close association with humans: - (3) Regulatory thresholds have been set for the following substances. - (a) Caffeine 100 nanograms of caffeine per milliliter of serum or plasma - (4) If the preponderance of evidence presented in the hearing shows that a positive test is the result of environmental contamination or inadvertent exposure due to human drug use it should be considered as a mitigating factor in any disciplinary action taken against the affected trainer. - J. Androgenic-Anabolic Steroids - (1) No AAS shall be permitted in test samples collected from racing horses except for residues of the major metabolite of stanozolol, nandrolone, and the naturally occurring substances boldenone and testosterone at concentrations less than the indicated thresholds. - (2) Concentrations of these AAS shall not exceed the following urine threshold concentrations for total (i.e., free drug or metabolite and drug or metabolite liberated from its conjugates): - (a) 16β hydroxystanozolol (metabolite of stanozolol (Winstrol)) 1 ng/ml in urine for all horses regardless of sex; - (b)(a) Boldenone (Equipoise® is the undecylenate ester of boldenone) in male horses other than geldings: 15 ng/ml in urine.
-No boldenone shall be permitted in geldings or female horses. - (c)(b) Nandrolone (Durabolin® is the phenylpropionate ester and Deca-Durabolin® is the decanoate ester) - (A) In geldings -1 ng/ml in urine - (B) In fillies and mares -1 ng/ml in urine - (d)(c) Testosterone - (A) In geldings -20 ng/ml in urine - (B) In fillies and mares 55 ng/ml in urine - (3) Any other AAS are prohibited in racing horses. - (4) Post-race urine samples must have the sex of the horse identified to the laboratory. - (5) Any horse to which an anabolic steroid has been administered in order to assist in the recovery from illness or injury may be placed on the veterinarian's list in order to monitor
+- (1) The following substances can be environmental Environmental contaminants in that they are either endogenous to the horse or that they can arise from plants traditionally grazed or harvested as equine feed or are present in equine feed because of contamination during the cultivation, processing, treatment, storage or transportation phases: - (2) The following drugs are recognized as substances Substances of human use and addiction and which could may be found in the horse due to its close association with humans.÷ - (3) If the preponderance of evidence presented in the hearing shows that a positive test is the result of environmental contamination, including inadvertent exposure due to human drug use, or dietary intake, or is endogenous to the horse, those factors should be considered in mitigation of any disciplinary action taken against the affected trainer.
+Disciplinary action shall only be taken if test sample results exceed

+- the regulatory thresholds in the most recent version of the ARCI Endogenous, Dietary, or Environmental Substances Schedule. - (4) The identification and adoption of these uniform thresholds for certain substances shall not preclude an individual jurisdiction from maintaining thresholds for substances not on this list which predate the adoption of this regulation in such jurisdiction.

+I. Androgenic-Anabolic Steroids (AAS)

+- (1) No AAS shall be permitted in test samples collected from racing horses except for endogenous concentrations of the naturally occurring substances boldenone, nandrolone, and testosterone at concentrations less than the indicated thresholds. - (2) Concentrations of these AAS shall not exceed the following free (i.e., not conjugated) steroid concentrations in plasma or serum: - (a) Boldenone A confirmatory threshold not greater than 25 picograms/milliliter for all horses, regardless of sex; - (b) Nandrolone A confirmatory threshold not greater than 25 picograms/milliliter for fillies, mares, and geldings; males horses other than geldings shall be tested for Nandrolone in urine (see (2)(b)(B) below); - (c) Testosterone A confirmatory threshold not greater than 25 picograms/milliliter for fillies, mares, and gelding. - (3) Total concentrations of these AAS shall not exceed the following total concentrations in urine after hydrolysis of conjugates: - (a) Boldenone A confirmatory threshold not greater than 1 nanogram/milliliter for fillies, mares, and geldings; a confirmatory threshold not greater than 15 nanograms/milliliter in male horses other than geldings; - (b) Nandrolone A confirmatory threshold not greater than 1 nanogram/milliliter for fillies, mares, and geldings; a confirmatory threshold not greater than 45 nanograms/milliliter (as $5\alpha$ -estrane- $3\beta$ , $17\alpha$ -diol) of urine in male horses other than geldings; - (c) Testosterone A confirmatory threshold of not greater than 55 nanograms/milliliter of urine in fillies and mares (unless in foal); a confirmatory threshold of not less than 20 nanograms/milliliter in geldings - (4) Any other AAS are prohibited in racing horses. - (5) The sex of the horse must be identified to the laboratory on all pre-race and post-race samples designated for AAS testing. - (6) If an anabolic steroid has been administered to a horse in order to assist in its recovery from illness or injury, that horse may be placed on the Veterinarian's List in order to monitor the concentration of the drug or metabolite in urine or blood.

-Page 434 Version 5.6 Rules Approved by ARCI Board of Directors December 9, 2013 the concentration of the drug or metabolite in urine.
-After the concentration has fallen below the designated threshold for the administrated AAS, the horse is eligible to be removed from the list
+After the concentration has fallen below the designated threshold for the administrated AAS, the horse is eligible to be removed from the list.